bohendo/evm-notes/README.md

 }
 ```

-## Accrued substate: A
+## Accrued sub-state: A

 The data accumulated during tx execution that needs to be remembered for later

 ```
 A = {
-  s: suicide set: the accounts to delete at the end of this tx
+  s: suicide set ie the accounts to delete at the end of this tx
   l: logs
   t: touched accounts
   r: refunds eg gas received when storage is freed